Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 7. `View-Edit/Bathymetry Level View`: Level by level, make sure to avoid isolated ocean grid points where salt could accumulate, which would make the model drift and ultimately crash (see [section below](https://paleoclim-cnrs.github.io/documentation-model/FOAM/#salt-anomaly)).

 8. `View-Edit/Topography`: Topography can be altered here, but keep in mind that the atmosphere will see a lower-resolution version (only shown when saving).
-What you see in the topography seen by the coupler.
+What you see here is the topography seen by the coupler.

-9. `View-Edit/River flow`: define the water routing manually, while making sure to avoid creating lakes.
+9. `View-Edit/River flow`: define the water routing manually (by imposing flow directions: North, North-East, East, SE, S, etc.), while making sure to avoid creating lakes.
 Please remember to `Compare and match files` when switching from one window to another one.
 For instance, changing the topography will automatically alter the river flow.
 Be aware of this.
 At any time, you can manually `List river flow lakes`.
 No lakes should be found in the final boundary conditions.
 If lakes are found, you have to get rid of them.

-10. At any time, you can save your boundary conditions in their current state and resume editing later.
+10. At any time, you can save your boundary conditions in their current state (see previous step 4) and resume editing later.
 Just open Slarti and `File/Open` the `.case` file included in your directory of saved boundary conditions.

 __The slab model has no routing and lakes can exist.
 However, it means that you will not be able to run the fully coupled model using the same directory of boundary conditions.
 I suggest always preparing clean boundary conditions for the coupled model, even if you wanna run the slab version.__

 Importantly, you can use the (uncompressed) directory of boundary conditions provided with this tutorial (`BC_300rd_T36`) to look at the expected Slarti output.
 To that purpose, open Slarti and `File/Open`, find uncompressed directory `BC_300rd_T36` and open file `300rd.case`.

-#### Building the resulting topography/bathymetry NetCDF file.
+#### [optional] Building the resulting topography/bathymetry NetCDF file.

 With [Ferret](https://ferret.pmel.noaa.gov/Ferret/), run script `UTIL/TopoBathyBuild_Cor.jnl`, using your Slarti directory file in input, to generate the 2D topography/bathymetry NetCDF file with the paleogeography created in Slarti.

+This is an optional step.
+This file is not needed to run the model.

 ### Gathering required files